Can you describe your ESL Pathways program?

 Is financial aid available?

-Scholarships and other financial aid is unavailable for intensive English study.
+Scholarships and other financial aid is not available for intensive English study.
 All F-1 student applicants must document that they have all funding needed to cover living and school expenses before being accepted.

 I'm currently studying ESL at another U.S. academic institution, and I want to transfer to SUNY New Paltz.
 How can I transfer?